bubbleboy14/cantools/README.md

     - python setup.py install
     - python setup.py develop

-If you're running Ubuntu (or probably most Debian derivatives), you may consider running (as root or sudoer):
+If you're running OSX or Ubuntu (or probably most Debian derivatives), you may consider running (as root or sudoer):

     ./bootstrap.sh